reedstubbendieck/adt_bgcs/README.md

 The raw genome sequences used in this study were accessed from the expanded Human Oral Microbiome Database ([eHOMD](http://www.ehomd.org/)) version 9.03 ([FTP link](http://www.homd.org/ftp/HOMD_prokka_genomes/fna/ALL_genomes.fna)).

 The raw metagenome sequencing reads used in this study were accessed from the NIH integrative Human Microbiome Project ([iHMP](https://www.hmpdacc.org/ihmp/)).

+Other raw data can be found in ./rawData/

 ## Derived Datasets